The Design of Stretch: A Compact, Lightweight Mobile Manipulator for Indoor Human Environments

 \subsection{Planar Models of Static Stability}

-Planar models that represent the robot just before it tips~\cite{papadopoulos2000force, korayem2010maximum, safar2012study} highlight the design tradeoffs.
-These models assume the robot is in static equilibrium, such that all of the forces and moments cancel and the robot is perfectly balanced on a single wheel (see Fig. \ref{fig:models}).
+Planar models that represent the robot just before it tips highlight the design tradeoffs.
+These models assume the robot is in static equilibrium and all but one wheel is losing contact with the ground (see Fig. \ref{fig:models}).